syedfa/apptentive-documentation/using_apptentive/ios/best_practices.md

 ###Feedback from Users (Apptentive Message Center)

-The Apptentive rating flow will prompt some users to send you direct feedback.
+The Apptentive Ratings Prompt will prompt some users to send you direct feedback.
 You can respond to this feedback from your online Apptentive dashboard.

 It is important to implement a Feedback button, so that users can open up the Apptentive Message Center at any time.